 A comprehensive review of Yerba Mate published in the Journal of Food Science gives an answer to this question:

 “In regard to carcinogenesis, the most recent information suggests that the association between Mate consumption and the occurrence of cancer may not be due to raw Mate itself but to contaminants that may be present in processed Mate.
 The high temperature at which Mate tea is consumed may also play a role.
-Therefore, post harvest technologies need to be improved—especially the drying process needs to be optimized to completely eliminate contaminants.
-Additionally, good quality control, including throughout analytical testing, becomes imperative to insure its safety.”

 I will continue to enjoy my Yerba Mate without worry.
-I believe it a very healthy drink and a great alternative to coffee or tea.
+I believe it is a very healthy drink and a great alternative to coffee or tea.
 I believe the cancer risk to be overblown.

 I recommend you do the same.